muskan184/mini_projects/README.md

 # My Projects

-Welcome to my `my_projects` repository!
+Welcome to my `mini_projects` repository!
 This repository contains a collection of web development projects that I have created to enhance my skills in HTML, CSS, and JavaScript.
 Each project showcases different functionalities and design elements.
 Below is a brief description of each project, with a special emphasis on my Spotify clone.

 ## Projects